perun-cloud-inc/perunctl/README.md

 **Perun service** - a containerized application. we support multiple types of services :
-- The docker service : its a service representing a docker image where the command and args can be overwritten if need be.
+- The docker service : it's a service representing a docker image where the command and args can be overwritten if need be.
 - The local service : a representation of a local folder where the application repository is found, a Dockerfile should already be created at the root of this location, defining the docker container of the application.
   *currently node and python applications are only supported this should be specified in the yaml as well.*